Mart7anova/cards/README.md

 The application will show you the cards in random order (well, or almost, the cards with the lowest rating will be shown a little more often than those that you have already learned).

+The application also implements the viewing of all users and the use of a shared chat on websocket.

 Have fun learning!

 ![gif-app](https://imgur.com/L8yWrek.gif)